 Flooding, soil erosion, loss of wildlife habitat, streambank erosion, wetland drainage and increasing water demand are common issues for many watersheds in southern Manitoba.
 But in particular, the steady decline in water quality in the Lake Winnipeg drainage basin over recent decades, and more specifically in Lake Winnipeg itself, is a major concern.
 In 2003, the Province announced the establishment of the Lake Winnipeg Action Plan.
-One of the central goals of the plan is to reduce nitrogen and phosphorus levels in Lake Winnipeg to pre-1970 levels.
-To accomplish this goal, all watersheds contributing to Lake Winnipeg, including the Seine River Watershed will need to reduce nutrient loading for their own benefit as well as for the greater good.
+One of the central goals of the plan is to reduce nitrogen and phosphorus levels in Lake Winnipeg, including the Seine River Watershed will need to reduce nutrient loading for their own benefit as well as for the greater good.